What is CBN? Effects, benefits, and more

 Anything that impacts important systems within your body is capable of producing side effects.
 Side effects for cannabinoids like CBN are uncommon and usually mild if they occur.
 Any side effects may be more noticeable when you use higher concentrations of CBN.*

-But unlike melatonin hormone supplements and over-the-counter sleep aids that leave consumers feeling completely sedated, many users also note that this is not the case with CBN—as they can wake up easily in the middle of the night if need be, and feel they are able to wake up without that unwanted grogginess.*
+But unlike melatonin hormone supplements and over-the-counter sleep aids that leave consumers feeling completely sedated, many users also note that this is not the case with CBN.
+And according to our clinical trial results, over 75% of users noticed less morning fatigue and unwanted grogginess once incorporating a CBN supplement.

 The bottom line

-Although it isn’t exactly clear how CBN works to promote better sleep, researchers have some theories as to why many people report using CBN as a natural sleep supporter.
-Using CBN products that also contain CBD may be more effective than using CBN products that don’t contain CBD.
+Although it isn’t exactly clear how CBN promotes better sleep, researchers have some theories as to why it works.
+Using CBN products that also contain CBD may also be more effective than using CBN products that don’t contain CBD, just like our clinically proven Sleep CBN Gummies.

-Cannabinoids can be used to support your mood, focus, and full-body relief throughout the day.
-Shop our full collection of cannabinoidwellness products here.
+Cannabinoids can be used to support your mood, focus, and full-body relief throughout your everyday routine.
+Shop our full collection of cannabinoid wellness products here.

 *This statement has not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.